 Judge accepts misdemeanor plea deal in Tumpkin assault case

 BOULDER, Colo.
-(AP) — A judge has accepted a proposed misdemeanor plea deal in the domestic violence case involving a 47-year-old former University of Colorado assistant football coach.
+(AP) — A judge has accepted a proposed misdemeanor plea deal in the domestic violence case involving former Colorado assistant football coach Joe Tumpkin.

-Joe Tumpkin was charged with five counts of second-degree assault and three counts of third-degree assault involving Tumpkin's ex-girlfriend, Pamela Fine.
-But prosecutors have offered him plea agreement in which Tumpkin would plead guilty to one count of third-degree assault, a misdemeanor.
+Tumpkin was charged with five counts of second-degree assault and three counts of third-degree assault involving his ex-girlfriend, Pamela Fine.
+But prosecutors have offered him a deal in which Tumpkin would plead guilty to one count of third-degree assault, a misdemeanor.

 Fine objected to the plea deal, which doesn't include any sentencing stipulations.

-The Daily Camera reports that Judge Michael Goodbee on Friday concluded that the plea agreement was "reasonable," noting that Tumpkin had no prior convictions.
+The Daily Camera reports that Judge Michael Goodbee concluded Friday that the plea agreement was "reasonable," noting that Tumpkin had no prior convictions.

 Tumpkin's attorneys declined to comment.
 Fine issued a statement Tuesday saying she's hopeful evidence she will present to the court will be taken into account during sentencing.